‘It’s In The Details’

 Measuring about 3 1/2″ x 4 1/2″, they are slightly bigger than today’s trading cards.
 The image is in a sepia tone while the printing/text is in red.
 The ad on the back depicts a picture of a baseball player and states that Peck and Snyder is a manufacturer and dealer of supplies for baseball players.

-Both the White Stockings and Mutuals cards had a similar format and layout as the 1868 issues (although the White Stockings card is known to contain a different type of ad, possibly from another company).
+Both the White Stockings and Mutuals cards had a similar format and layout as the 1868 and 1869 issues (although the White Stockings card is known to contain a different type of ad, possibly from another company).
 The Athletics card was a bit different than those first two, though.
 It kept the same type of ad for the store on the back but the team photograph included small oval portraits of each player.

 Today, only a handful of all of the cards are known to exist.